-Specializations in African Studies and Digital Humanities are also available at the master's level.
+Specializations in African Studies, Climate Change, Digital Humanities, as well as in Latin American and Caribbean Studies are also available at the master's level.
 The PhD program focuses on "engaged anthropology", which emphasizes methodological, social and practical engagements with the world.
 This unique program encourages students to move efficiently to the fieldwork stage and provides strong support for the thesis-writing process.

 PhD students are normally expected to carry out extensive fieldwork away from their academic milieu, immersing themselves at length in the situations and practices they will eventually document in their dissertations.
-In pursuing their fieldwork, students are encouraged to engage non-academic publics by extending their ethnographic research into apprenticeship, advocacy and policy-related activities.
+In pursuing their fieldwork, students are encouraged to engage nonacademic publics by extending their ethnographic research into apprenticeship, advocacy and policy-related activities.
 This training in engaged anthropological theory and practice will provide students with skills and capacities that will make them well qualified for meaningful careers both inside and outside of academia.